Intro to NFT Tax Loss Harvesting

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-However, finding the best opportunities for NFT tax loss harvesting is more difficult.
+Finding the best opportunities for NFT tax loss harvesting is more difficult.
 Because each NFT is unique, there isn’t a known fair market value for each one.
 This makes it hard to pinpoint which NFTs would realize the largest losses.

-However, services and softwares are emerging to tackle the problem.
+However, services and software are emerging to tackle the problem.
 For NFT fine art, professional third-party appraisals are provided by a growing number of art appraisers who are familiar with the crypto asset class.

 Meanwhile, automated solutions are popping up for popular NFT collections like Bored Ape Yacht Club, CryptoKitties, or NBA TopShots.
 These use blockchain data to track the sale prices of NFTs, so price predictions are up-to-date with market conditions.
 While each service’s methodology is unique, most analyze factors including: